rocicorp/diff-server/README.md

 will see the customer's user data.

 A solution to this problem would be change the Replicant Service to store only an ordered log of transaction functions and arguments, not the actual data.
-This moves the work of merging transactions to the client, probably slowing down sync.
+This moves the work of merging transactions to the client, possibly slowing down sync.
 However the advantage would be that the log can be encrypted using a key that only the client knows, dramatically improving privacy and security from the customer's point of view.

 ## Low-Latency/Edge Database

-The same basic design presented here can be used as a classic distributed transactional database.
-Such a database would have the interesting property of near-instant transactional commit to a "pending status", with delayed finality.
-This is sort of like the classic strategy of combining a queue with a transactional database to reduce latency.
-However, it has the twist that once something is put on the queue, the database is queryable as normal including the pending data.
+The same basic design presented here can be used as an AP transactional database.
+Such a database would have the interesting property of near-instant transactional throughput to a "pending status", with delayed finality.
+It's a bit like the strategy of combining a queue with a transactional database to reduce latency.
+It just has the twist that once something is put on the queue, the database is queryable and will include the pending writes.

 One special case of this would be to run the database in CDNs, very close to end-users.
 This would give applications an extremely low latency "transactional" database, with delayed finalization.